eM4dri/42_so_long/README.md

 # 42_so_long

 The project is a small 2D game where a rabbit goes to its hole after eating some carrots.
 Bonus part contains enemies to make game trickier. so_long is a graphic design project.
-It will help you improve your skills in the following areas: window management, event handling, colors, textures..
+It will help you improve your skills in the following areas: window management, event handling, colors, textures.

 ## Samples